Subways of Your Mind: Recordings

+Studio

-Three different recordings of this song are known to exist.
-The first time the song was recorded was sometime in June 1984, albeit definitely right a month or so before the NDR version, at a practice room building in Heikendorf.
-This recording is of worse sound quality than the later recordings, but it has a longer intro and a proper ending.
-The bassist on this recording is Jörg Lemcke.
-The second recording of the song took place between the rehearsal recording and the 1984 professional studio recording, and was once believed to feature Volker Schenk on bass.
-Volker himself has made a most likely false claim that this recording was released as a single in 1983, but the truthfulness of this statement is unclear as the sources don't confirm.
-Ex-bassist Lemcke recalls the day Rückwardt came up with the song and then started rehearsing it as it debunks the possibility of the song being recorded in 1983 as Michael and Volker were never in the band at the same time.
-As of right now, the question of who played the bass on this version is unanswered.
-This version of the song is dubbed as "The NDR recording" by the community and was recorded in Löffelstudios at Ganderkesee.
-This is the version of the song that was aired on NDR.
-This recording has a shorter intro and a fade-out ending.
-On one of the cassette copies, we can hear the beginning of a new keyboard part.
-The third and professional studio recording of this song, which is featured on their 1985 EP which was sold at concerts, was recorded in November 1984 at Hawkeye Studios in Ganderkesee.
-The longer intro and ending from the Heikendorf recording is kept, with the NDR keyboard part being kept and developped.
-The bassist on this recording is Norbert Ziermann.
-Additionally, the lyrics between all three recordings feature minor differences.
+Three different studio recordings of Subways of Your Mind are known to exist.
+The first time the song was recorded was in June 1984, about a month before the NDR version, at the practice room building of the band, located in Heikendorf.
+This recording is of worse sound quality than the later recordings due to having been recorded from a microphone next to a bass amp, and due to time.
+The recording also does not have finished lyrics, or a complete line-up, as Michael Hädrich was not present for this rehearsal, and as such does not play on this recording.
+The bassist on this recording is Jörg Lemcke, who also provided the recording.

+The second recording of the song took place between the rehearsal and studio sessions, featuring the same line-up as the rehearsal albeit with Michael Hädrich on keyboard.
+It was once believed to have been released in 1983 with Volker Schenk, Lemcke's predecessor in Fex, due to his remembering about it and an alleged vinyl release.
+However, this was proven false by Jörg Lemcke, who recalled the day Rückwardt first came up with the song and started rehearsing it with the band, debunking the possibility of the song being recorded in 1983 with Volker, as he had left before the song was composed.
+Prior to the confirmation that Lemcke played on this version, it was rumoured that the bassist might have been Rückwardt.
+This recording, named "NDR recording" by the community, was recorded in "Löffelstudio", a name used by Hase, Fex's sound engineer at the time, for any place where he kept his mixing equipment, while the session took place in the same practice room as the rehearsal.
+This is the version of the song that was aired on NDR, although it's unknown how it was broadcast there.
+The intro on this recording is shorter than the other two, with a fade-out ending.
+On one of the copies, the beginning of a new keyboard part can be heard.
+According to Hädrich, each copy of the song had an individual fadeout.

+The third and professional studio recording of this song, which is featured on their 1985 EP sold during their tour, was recorded in November 1984 at Hawkeye Studios in Ganderkesee, produced by Jeff Burke and mixed by Hase.
+The longer intro and ending from the Heikendorf recording are kept, with NDR keyboard parts being kept and developed.
+Norbert Ziermann plays bass on this recording.
+Additionally, the lyrics between all three recordings feature differences.